-- At the start of a GWT, Judges must ensure they have the correct dogs in the line.
+- (1) At the start of a GWT, Judges must ensure they have the correct dogs in the line.
 Dogs must be run either singly or in pairs, with the lowest number on the right. - (2) A Spaniel's primary task is to find game and flush within range of the handler.
 In GWTs it should at all times work within that range and demonstrate thorough ground treatment.
 The direction of the wind has a considerable influence on the way a dog works its ground.
 With a head-wind the dog should quarter the ground systematically, making good all likely game-holding cover yet keeping within gunshot distance.
 With a following wind, the dog will often want to pull well out and then work back towards the handler.
 Judges must regulate the pace of the line to allow the dog to do this so that it can make good its ground.
-The Judge will assess the handling ability of the dog and also its pace, style, drive, courage and the quality of its ground treatment. - (3) A Spaniel must be steady to flush, shot and fall and retrieve on command from land or water. - (4) When dummies are thrown and gunfire used, the gun and dummy thrower must walk at the edge of the beat the dog is working in line with the handler. - (5) If a dog fails to retrieve in the run-offs, it may still feature in the awards. - (6) If live pigeons are released this must be treated as a separate exercise and not occur as part of an exercise involving a retrieve. - (7) Credit Points.
+The Judge will assess the handling ability of the dog and also its pace, style, drive, courage and the quality of its ground treatment. - (3) A Spaniel must be steady to flush, shot and fall and retrieve on command from land or water. - (4) When dummies are thrown and gunfire used, the gun and dummy thrower must walk at the edge of the beat the dog is working in line with the handler. - (5) If a dog fails to retrieve in the run-offs, it may still feature in the awards. - (6) If live pigeons are released this must be treated as a separate exercise and not occur as part of an exercise involving a retrieve.

+(7) Credit Points.

 Natural hunting ability.

+Good marking.

+Style.

+Speed in gathering retrieve.

+Quiet handling.

 Nose.

-Good marking.
 Drive.

-Style.
 Control.

-Speed in gathering retrieve.
 Delivery.

-Quiet handling.
-5

 (8) Serious Faults.

 Refusing to retrieve.
-Whining or barking.

 Running in or chasing.
-Out of control.

 Failing to enter water.
-Changing retrieve.